nickshanks/ResKnife/README.txt

 	5) The value for the @updated keyword should take the following form:	YYYY-MM-DD Author: Description where Author is your initials or sourceforge user name.

-	Due to really poor maintance on my part, very few methods have @updated comments.
+	Due to really poor maintenance on my part, very few methods have @updated comments.
 Sorry :-( */